 DIRECTED BY LIZ SCHELL: Kay Ridgeway has led a charmed life.
 Blessed with beauty, enormous wealth, and a new husband, she embarks on a honeymoon voyage down the Nile.
 Fatal circumstances await when the idyllic surroundings are shattered by a shocking and brutal murder.
 Under scrutiny is a multitude of memorable passengers, all with a reason to kill.
-The tension and claustrophobia builds, as a shocking and audacious conspiracy is laid bare.Auditions
+The tension and claustrophobia builds, as a shocking and audacious conspiracy is laid bare.Cast and Crew

 At My Heart's Core

 DIRECTED BY PENNY NASH: Pioneers Susanna Moodie, Catharine Parr Trail and Frances Stewart experience cultural deprivation and discontent in the Canadian backwoods during the Rebellion of 1837.
 A young man arrives and finds ways to make each of the women realize that their life is less than fulfilling and that they each could have a better life than the one they are leading.Auditions

 DIRECTED BY DAN NIZNIK: A charming rogue who contrives to serve a short sentence in an airy mental institution rather in a prison.
 This, he learns, was a mistake.
 He clashes with the head nurse, a fierce martinet.
 Quickly, he takes over the yard and accomplishes what the medical profession has been unable to do for twelve years; he makes a presumed deaf and dumb man talk.
 He leads others out of introversion, stages a revolt so that they can see the World Series on television, and arranges a rollicking midnight party with liquor and chippies.

 June 7-23, 2018